“I am building a product that will ultimately be used by millions of people.”

 Roland has been working as a Product Owner in our team for 1.5 years.
 What he enjoys most is working on a product he can relate to.
 In our interview, he said: “In the grand scheme of things, I am ultimately selling fruit and vegetables online, and I think that’s great.”

-Before you give us an insight into your working day, could you please introduce yourself briefly and tell us how long you’ve been at ALDI SOUTH IT?
+Before you give us an insight into your working day, could you please introduce yourself briefly and tell us how long you’ve been at ALDI DX?

 Roland: Hi, my name is Roland Emojevbe.
 I’m an Economics and Finance graduate, born and raised in London but now living in Düsseldorf.
 I’ve been a Product Owner at ALDI SÜD for 1.5 years, but I also worked for ALDI SÜD for six months as an external consultant with a previous employer.